 It’s worth mentioning that both WooCommerce Private Store and WooCommerce Protected Categories are compatible so you can use both plugins together, as well.
 Both plugins allow you to configure WooCommerce to stop orders.

-Do you have any questions on how to temporarily deactivate WooCommerce?
+Do you have any questions on how to temporarily disable WooCommerce?
 We’re happy to help so let us know in the comments section below.